401trg/401trg.github.io/pages/triaging-large-packet-captures-methods-for-extracting-analyzing-domains.md

 ## Using Cisco Umbrella List to Examine Extracted Hostnames

 Once domains have been extracted from your PCAP you can begin identifying well known domains and isolating suspicious ones.
 For this task I like to use the [Cisco Umbrella Popularity Lists](http://s3-us-west-1.amazonaws.com/umbrella-static/index.html).
 Using the Top 1M list and a simple Python script you rank all the domains in your list according to their popularity in the Cisco Umbrella list.
 When searching for leads I like to focus on domains not found in the list.
-Below is the output from a Python script found on our github <link> that takes a list of domains and checks it against the Top 1M list.
+Below is the output from a [python script](https://github.com/401trg/utilities/blob/97f7e5526beee7059dad8a58eb868c6fe5866620/popularDomains.py) found on our github that takes a list of domains and checks it against the Top 1M list.

 ```bash
 *** Domains Not Found in Top 1 Million ***